 We will listen to your story to understand what you want to get from therapy.
 We will ask if you have a preference for a particular therapist, the times you are available and the budget you are working with.

-Experience tells us that good rapport between client and therapist is essential for successful therapy, and that’s why we ask you to come and meet a therapist for a free 30 minute session.
+Experience tells us that good rapport between client and therapist is essential for successful therapy, and that’s why we ask you to come and meet a therapist for a 30 minute Discovery Session.

 You get a chance to meet and describe the changes you are looking for, and your therapist will explain how individual therapy can best work for you.

 Together you can then decide if working together feels right.

 There are some Good Things to Know

 Once booked in you will receive some documents to complete before your initial session, which gives your therapist some context about your eating history and behaviour.